iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.10.01.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 5 reviews"/>
 </p>

+> So far I like this app because I can get the help any time during the day or night the doctors are very good and help you with any concern.<br> :date: __2021-07-08 14:14:10__

+> Great Dr in a major time of need!
+Very polite!
+Thank you!!<br> :date: __2021-07-05 17:54:53__

+> I loved it the doctor!!
+He gave me the peace of mind, helped me and listen to all my concerns( normally the other doctors always rush at the doctor's office), but he really took his time to understand my concerns.
+He is amazing!!!<br> :date: __2021-07-05 07:28:16__

+> Doctor was very nice and easy no problems<br> :date: __2021-07-05 03:04:47__

 > 36 minutes from download to end of visit!<br> :date: __2021-07-02 18:52:12__

 > Managed to get a quick refill on my asthma meds over the weekend before a week of traveling.
 Made life so easy.
 Caring, professional.
 Gotta understand though that somethings are better to be seen in person for new diagnosis. this is an awesome option for maintenance and things we've experienced before.<br> :date: __2021-07-02 02:11:49__